| PHY304 | Particle Physics | Dr C N Booth |

 We now have Rutherford scattering.

-The modification due to the finite size of the nucleus is known
+For a non-point nucleus, the modification due to the finite size of the nucleus is known

-as the form factor,
+as the form factor, .

 NOTE: The Fourier relationship between scattered amplitude and